Skip to Main Content

 What does home insurance cover in Louisiana?

-Since 1822, 63 major hurricanes have made landfall in Louisiana, putting it just behind Florida and Texas in terms of the most storms per state.
-If you’re a Louisiana property owner, storm warnings, flooding and high winds have likely caused you distress more than once.
-To help you understand what additional coverage you may need to cover these events, we’ve provided a list of what coverage standard home insurance policies offer:
+Since 1851, 19 major hurricanes have made landfall in Louisiana, putting it just behind Florida and tying with Texas in terms of the most storms per state.
+If you’re a Louisiana property owner, storm warnings, flooding and high winds have likely caused distress more than once.
+To help you understand what additional coverage you may need for these events, it’s helpful to understand what standard policies already cover:

 • Tornadoes: If a tornado blows through town, your home insurance policy should cover your dwelling, personal property and other structures.